 How many times have you run your hand under a faucet head to test the temperature of the water manually, only to discover it is scorching hot or freezing cold?
 What if you could skip the blind heat check and see right away if the liquid is warm, cool and/or too extreme to touch?
 Stop getting burned — literally — with a high tech digital faucet design that makes a lot of sense.

-But it gets better: no need for extra parts like handles, a stem or a sprayer when you can simply touch those same dots to control the flow and spread as well as the temperature – fewer (leaky) moving pieces to handle than even the best compact faucets, and the sleek look of a single smooth chrome surface … a futuristic, high-tech, all-in-one design fit for any modern bathroom or contemporary kitchen sink.
+But it gets better: no need for extra parts like handles, a stem or a sprayer when you can simply touch those same dots to control the flow and spread as well as the temperature – fewer (leaky) moving pieces to handle than even the best compact faucets, and the sleek look of a single smooth chrome surface … a futuristic, high-tech, all-in-one modern faucet design fit for any modern bathroom or contemporary kitchen sink.